- This event has passed.

 ½ block from Smithsonian Metro Stop

-When he encounters Meao-Chang again, Pan expresses his feeling by playing a love song with a zither.
-She is moved but nevertheless rejects his pursue for her being a nun.
-Pan misses her so much that he becomes ill.
-Meao-Chang comes with his aunt to comfort him while he was ill.
-She expresses concern but remains uncommitted.
-A few days later, Pan visits Meao-Chang in return.
+One evening, Pan expresses his love by playing romantic music on the zither.
+Miaochang is moved but nevertheless rejects his suit, since she is a novice.
+Pan, lovesick, receives a visit from Miaochang and his aunt to comfort him in his illness.
+A few days later, Pan visits Miaochang in return.
 He discovers, by chance, her poem describing her hidden love toward him.
-This leaves Meao-Chang no way to hide her love anymore but committed to him.
+Miaochang can no longer hide her love anymore and declares herself.

 Finally, Pan succeeds in the examination and became a Mandarin.
-Now his father considers him to be eligible for marriage, and reveal to him his childhood engagement.
-He then realizes that his beloved was actually his official fiancé.
-Pan and Chen are finally reunited in happy matrimony.
+Now his father considers him of age to marry and reveals to him his childhood engagement.
+Pan realizes that his beloved and his arranged bride are one and the same.
+Pan and Miaochang are finally reunited in happy matrimony.